nchammas/flintrock/README.md

 ### Development version

-If you like living on the edge, or if you want to [contribute](https://github.com/nchammas/flintrock/blob/master/CONTRIBUTING.md), you can install the development version of Flintrock like this:
+If you like living on the edge, or if you want to [contribute](https://github.com/nchammas/flintrock/blob/master/CONTRIBUTING.md), install the development version of Flintrock:

 ```sh
 git clone https://github.com/nchammas/flintrock